Undistraction/default-template/README.md

 default-template-init
 ```

-## Note
+## Notes

-The script will not overwrite anything.
+* The script will not overwrite anything.
 If it finds that a file already exists, it will quit with an error containing the filepath of the problematic file.

+* The script uses `process.cwd()` as the target destination which will be whatever directory the script is called from.

+* Files inside the `/templates` dir can have tokens added in the form: `#{name}`.
+The script uses `author.config.js` to replace these tokens, and uses a flattened key path as the key value, so the key will be `author.github.username` and this should be used as the token name: